verygoodgraphics/verygoodgraphics.github.io/content/posts/cpp-wasm.md

 ### Binaryen - the post link phase

-Binaryen is another optimization tool integrated in Emscripten.
+Binaryen is another optimization tool integrated into Emscripten.
 It will extract the wasm binary file into a new AST (Abstract Syntax Tree), rather than the wasm plain stack format.
 Then this AST helps optimize the wasm file further in `-O3` level.

 Binaryen will not be launched unless `-O3` parameter is passed to the `emcc`.